Myanmar protests an opportunity to show more reform

 The demonstrations are the biggest since a 2007 monk-led uprising in which dozens were killed and hundreds arrested.

+"They should continue until they achieve their goal of 24-hour electricity," said Su Mingalu, a 28-year-old monk, who on Thursday watched the evening march at Sule Pagoda, a rallying point for the 2007 protests sparked by rising fuel prices.

+"Now we have more freedoms than before.
+We can talk freely.
+The government has moved forward the right way but they are not totally perfect but that's why this protest is important."

-Newspapers have taken full advantage of a relaxation of media controls to report on the demonstrations, where protesters have been mobbed by local journalists and photographers.
+Myanmar's newspapers have taken full advantage of a relaxation of media controls to report widely on the demonstrations, where protesters have been mobbed by local journalists and photographers.

 "Most weekly papers are printing photos and stories about the protests, so they could get bigger," said Thiha Saw, editor of business monthly Myanma Dana.

+"This problem can't be solved in a day or a week.
+It'll take some time to come up with a plan."

 Social networking sites have also been instrumental in spreading the word.
-Facebook users are circulating a photograph of Suu Kyi, taken before the protests began, holding a candle.
+Facebook users are circulating a photograph of democracy icon Aung San Suu Kyi, taken before the current protests began, holding a candle, a symbol of the current protests.

-On April 1, Suu Kyi's party won 43 seats in parliament and the power shortages were a regular campaign theme.
-But even she called on Friday for the public to be "pragmatic" and to protest within the law.
+On April 1, Suu Kyi's National League for Democracy (NLD) won 43 seats in Myanmar's fledgling parliament and the power shortages were a regular theme during campaigning.

-"The power blackouts today are the result of decades of mismanagement," she said.
-"It is quite impossible to work for a sufficiency of power supply for the nation overnight."

 Editor Thiha Saw believes the protests will subside when the rainy season arrives in the next two weeks or so and the hydroelectric dams fill up.
 But the worry is that the protests dovetail with other long-simmering causes of discontent.